MassSave Heat Pump Rebates: Massachusetts' Best Path to Electrification

 How much is the MassSave heat pump rebate in 2026?

 MassSave offers up to $10,000 for whole-home air-source heat pumps that fully replace your existing fossil fuel heating system.
-Partial-home installations qualify for $1,250 per outdoor unit up to a cap of $4,250.
-Heat pump water heaters earn $750 separately.
-Income-eligible households can access enhanced rebates plus the 0% HEAT Loan up to $50,000.
+Partial-home installations qualify for $1,250 per outdoor unit, capped at $4,250 across the project.
+Heat pump water heaters earn $750 separately, and income-eligible households can access enhanced rebates plus the 0% HEAT Loan up to $50,000 on qualifying improvements.

 Do I need pre-approval before installing a heat pump under MassSave?

-Yes, and this is the rule that catches the most homeowners off guard.
-MassSave requires written pre-approval before installation begins.
-Your contractor submits the pre-approval application; you receive a reservation confirming your rebate amount before signing the installation contract.
-Skipping pre-approval voids your rebate eligibility entirely, with no retroactive pathway.
+Yes — and this is the rule that catches the most homeowners off guard.
+MassSave requires written pre-approval before installation begins, and there is no retroactive pathway.
+Your contractor submits the pre-approval application on your behalf; you then receive a reservation confirming your rebate amount before you sign the installation contract.
+Skipping pre-approval voids your rebate eligibility entirely, even if every other requirement is met.

 Which utilities participate in MassSave?

 MassSave is jointly run by Eversource, National Grid, Unitil, Berkshire Gas, Cape Light Compact, Liberty Utilities, and Columbia Gas.
 Your rebate is administered by whichever utility serves your electric or gas account at the installation address.
-Municipal light plants (Concord, Belmont, Wellesley, Reading, and others) are not part of MassSave but often run their own programs.
+Keep in mind that municipal light plants — Concord, Belmont, Wellesley, Reading, and several others — are not part of MassSave, though many of them run their own heat pump programs with different rules and amounts.

 Can I stack MassSave rebates with the federal 25C tax credit?

 Yes.
-MassSave and the federal 25C tax credit are independently administered.
-The recommended order is to apply MassSave first to reduce your project cost, then claim 25C (30% of post-rebate cost, capped at $2,000 for heat pumps) when you file your federal taxes.
-They do not compete with each other.
+MassSave and the federal 25C tax credit are independently administered and do not compete with each other.
+The recommended order is to apply MassSave first to reduce your project cost, then claim 25C — which is 30% of post-rebate cost, capped at $2,000 for heat pumps — when you file your federal taxes the following spring.
+Be aware that the 25C credit is non-refundable, so you need sufficient federal tax liability to use the full amount.

 Do I have to use a MassSave-approved contractor?

 Yes.
-Only contractors enrolled in the MassSave Heat Pump Installer Network can submit rebate applications.
-The network requires NATE certification or equivalent credentials, mandatory Manual J load calculations on every project, and adherence to MassSave quality install standards.
-Verify network membership before requesting quotes.
+Only contractors enrolled in the MassSave Heat Pump Installer Network can submit rebate applications, regardless of how qualified an outside contractor may be.
+The network requires NATE certification or equivalent credentials, mandatory Manual J load calculations on every project, and adherence to MassSave's quality install standards.
+Verify network membership before you request quotes — the MassSave website has a zip-code-searchable list.

-Bottom line: MassSave is one of the most generous and operationally mature heat pump rebate programs in the country, offering up to $10,000 for whole-home electrification, plus 0% HEAT Loan financing up to $50,000, plus enhanced income-eligible incentives.
-The mandatory pre-approval requirement and contractor network rule are the two friction points to plan around.
+Bottom line: MassSave is one of the most generous and operationally mature heat pump rebate programs in the country, offering up to $10,000 for whole-home electrification, plus 0% HEAT Loan financing up to $50,000, plus enhanced income-eligible incentives that can cover up to 100% of project cost.
+The mandatory pre-approval requirement and the contractor network rule are the two friction points to plan around.
 Schedule a free home energy assessment, choose a network contractor, get pre-approval in writing, and stack with the federal 25C tax credit for maximum savings.

-Atomic answer: Massachusetts homeowners should start a MassSave heat pump project by scheduling a free Home Energy Assessment at masssave.com, then selecting a contractor from the Heat Pump Installer Network, then waiting for written pre-approval before signing any installation contract.
-Stacking MassSave with the federal 25C tax credit and a 0% HEAT Loan can reduce a $24,000 project to roughly $11,250 out of pocket and finance the balance interest-free.
+Atomic answer: Massachusetts homeowners should start a MassSave heat pump project by scheduling a free Home Energy Assessment at masssave.com, selecting a contractor from the Heat Pump Installer Network, and waiting for written pre-approval before signing any installation contract.
+Stacking MassSave with the federal 25C tax credit and a 0% HEAT Loan can reduce a $24,000 project to roughly $11,250 out of pocket and finance the balance interest-free over 7 years.

 For how MassSave compares to the upcoming federal HEEHRA rollout in other Northeast states, see our HEEHRA New York deep-dive.